Chicken461break/MessengerAPP/README.md

 A cross-platform messaging application with a Go backend server and a Rust GUI client.
 The project aims to provide a fast, lightweight, and modern messaging platform.

 **Note:** The Rust client is under development and does not compile yet.
+Uses Rust 2024 edition.

 ## Features (planned)